digital-land/digital-land/content/project/developer-contributions/index.md

 This page outlines how the Developer Contribution policy team are working with planning authorities to design and test a new data standard for [Section 106 agreements](/glossary/section-106/) and [viability assessments](/glossary/viability-assessment).

+We have published [a blog post](https://mhclgdigital.blog.gov.uk/2018/10/16/making-developer-contributions-open-and-transparent/) with more information about this project.

 {{< govuk-section-break "xl" >}}

 ## Prototypes